-NBAMIL is supportive of the aims of the principal adverse impact indicators ("PAIs") to improve transparency for investors and the wider market as to how it (and other financial market participants) integrates the consideration of adverse impacts of investment decisions on Sustainability Factors.
+NBEL is supportive of the aims of the principal adverse impact indicators ("PAIs") to improve transparency for investors and the wider market as to how it (and other financial market participants) integrate the consideration of adverse impacts of investment decisions on Sustainability Factors.

-NBAMIL does not currently consider the PAIs of its investment decisions on Sustainability Factors at entity level in the manner prescribed under the SFDR.
-Nonetheless, NBAMIL wishes to affirm its overall commitment to consider ESG factors as an important driver of long-term investment returns from both an opportunity and a risk-mitigation perspective.
+NBEL does not currently consider the PAIs of its investment decisions on Sustainability Factors1 at entity level in the manner prescribed under the SFDR.
+Nonetheless, NBEL wishes to affirm its overall commitment to consider ESG factors as an important driver of long-term investment returns from both an opportunity and a risk-mitigation perspective.

-NBAMIL has less than 500 employees, allowing it to 'comply or explain' under the SFDR Article 4(1) requirement to publish a principal adverse sustainability impact ("PASI") entity level statement.
+NBEL has less than 500 employees, allowing it to 'comply or explain' under the SFDR Article 4(1) requirement to publish a principal adverse sustainability impact ("PASI") entity level statement.

-NBAMIL has opted against publishing a PASI entity level statement and has explained its reasons for doing so below.
+NBEL has opted against publishing a PASI entity level statement and has explained its reasons for doing so below.

-NBAMIL took this decision because it believes that the current level of PAI data coverage combined with the volatility associated with PAI data (due to portfolio and market movements) would not provide reliable data that investors could consistently assimilate, use and compare from one reference period to another.
-NBAMIL has instead sought to provide investors with disclosures on how they have considered the PAIs at portfolio level (where relevant).
+NBEL took this decision because it believes that the current level of PAI data coverage combined with the volatility associated with PAI data (due to portfolio and market movements) would not provide reliable data that investors could consistently assimilate, use and compare from one reference period to another.